How to Make Vanilla Powder (Vanilla Bean Powder Recipe)

 Instructions

-- Place the sliced beans on a cookie sheet and bake / dry for about 90 minutes at 170°F.
+• Place the sliced beans on a cookie sheet and dry at 170°F for about 90 minutes, or until fully dry and brittle.

-- Follow the rest of the instructions above, but roast / dry the vanilla beans at 350°F for 3-8 minutes.
+• For a faster method, dry the vanilla beans at 350°F for 3–8 minutes instead of the lower-temperature method above.
+However, roast/dry the vanilla beans at 350°F for 3-8 minutes.
 Pay close attention to them to prevent burning.
 At the 3 minute mark, the beans will likely be ready to use.
-Roasting them longer will result in a toasted vanilla powder.
+Roasting them longer will result in toasted vanilla powder.

 Notes